1938–39 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 25 places available in the first round.

+The 25 winners from the fourth qualifying round were North Shields, Horden Colliery Welfare, Lancaster City, Stalybridge Celtic, Chorley, Workington, Runcorn, Scunthorpe & Lindsey United, Gainsborough Trinity, Wellington Town, Kidderminster Harriers, Peterborough United, Colchester United, Lowestoft Town, Chelmsford City, Apsley (later to be known as Hemel Hempstead Town), Hayes, Corinthian, Folkestone, Guildford City, Walthamstow Avenue, Tunbridge Wells Rangers, Street, Cheltenham Town and Yeovil & Petter's United.

+Advancing to the competition proper for the first time were Runcorn, Colchester United, Apsley and Street, while Lowestoft Town was doing so for the first time since 1926–27, Horden Colliery Welfare for the first time since 1925-26, and Chorley for the first time since 1899-1900.

+Hayes was the only club to progress from the extra preliminary round to the first round proper, defeating Wycombe Wanderers, Yiewsley, Chesham United, Banbury Spencer, Southall and Newport (IOW) to secure their place in the main draw.
+However, Chelmsford City was the most successful non-league club this season, moving from the preliminary round to the fourth round proper and defeating Barking, Ford Sports (Dagenham), Crittall Athletic, Romford, Dulwich Hamlet, Kidderminster Harriers and Football League sides Darlington and Southampton in their history-making run.

 First round proper

-At this stage, 41 clubs from the Football League Third Division North and South joined the 25 non-league clubs having come through the qualifying rounds.
-Barnsley, York City and Notts County were given a bye to the Third Round.
-To make the number of matches up, non-league Scarborough and Bromley were given byes to this round.
+At this stage, 41 clubs from the Football League Third Division North and South joined the 25 non-league clubs that came through the qualifying rounds.
+Barnsley, York City and Notts County were given byes to the third round.
+To make the number of matches up, non-league Scarborough and Bromley were given byes to this round, with Bromley having won the previous season's FA Amateur Cup.

 34 matches were scheduled to be played on Saturday, 26 November 1938.
 Eight were drawn and went to replays in the following midweek fixture.

-Second Round Proper
+Second round proper

 The matches were played on Saturday, 10 December 1938.
 Four matches were drawn, with replays taking place in the following midweek fixture.
 One of these, Halifax Town vs. Mansfield Town, then went to two more replays before being settled.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Barnsley, York City and Notts County.
+The 44 First and Second Division clubs entered the competition at this stage along with Barnsley, York City and Notts County.

 The matches were scheduled for Saturday, 7 January 1939, although seven matches began at later dates.
 Eight matches were drawn and went to replays, with one of these requiring a second replay to settle the fixture.

 Fourth round proper

 The matches were scheduled for Saturday, 21 January 1939.
 Five games were drawn and went to replays, of which two went to a second replay.
+Chelmsford City was the last non-league club remaining in the competition, participating in their ninth round of this tournament.